mohamedahmed990/OCI_Database_service_certification/Exadata database service/course_videos/Exadata Database Service Overview.md

-Of course.
-Here is a detailed breakdown of the provided text into structured points.

 ### **1. Introduction to Exadata Database Service**
 *   The Oracle Exadata Database Service leverages the power of the Oracle Exadata Database Machine with the efficiency of Oracle Cloud.